 A brief overview of IEC

-IEC includes three types of work permits (the types you are eligible to apply for depend on your citizenship).
+IEC is short for International Experience Canada.
+It includes three types of work permits (the types you are eligible to apply for depend on your citizenship).
 On pvtistes.net, you’ll find all the information you need about the different types of IEC permit, free of charge:

-Once you’re ready to apply, make sure you read our step-by-step tutorial, which walks you through how to join the pools and complete the application process for each type of IEC permit.
+Once you’re ready to apply, make sure you read our free IEC application guide, which walks through how to join the pools and complete the application process for each type of IEC permit.

 FAQs